 Hey Artist!
 Go Search Yourself!

 As an artist, you want you and your work to be easily found on the Internet.
-For example, maybe someone saw your work in a gallery, competition or a show, or a friend told them about your amazing work but only knows your name.
+For example, someone saw your work in a gallery, competition or a show, or a friend told them about your amazing work but only knows your name.

 It is a good idea to periodically check how easily they can find you.
 It is also great for seeing which areas of your online presence are the most prominent, which you might find surprising.